 The Civil Partnerships Act provides the same legal benefits and responsibilities for same-sex couples, as heterosexual married couples.
 The procedure for setting up a partnership mirrors that of a civil marriage.

 If you are in a same-sex couple you can:

 - register your partnership (Civil Partnerships Act 2005)

 - register your marriage (from 29 March 2014)

-- convert your civil partnership to a marriage (civil partnerships that took place up to 29 March 2014)
+- convert your civil partnership to a marriage (for civil partnerships that took place prior to 29 March 2014)

 The Civil Partnership Act 2004 states that a civil partnership ceremony must be an entirely secular ceremony, with no religious content, wording or music.
 However you can arrange a separate religious blessing ceremony after the formation ceremony, in a separate venue.
 This is a matter between you and the religious celebrant.